collectiveaccess/ProvidenceDocs/_source/providence/user/import/c_creating_mapping.rst

 Column 6: Refinery
 ^^^^^^^^^^^^^^^^^^

 A refinery is designed to take a specific data format and transform it via a specific behavior as it is imported into CollectiveAccess.
 Refineries allow for greater complexity in data representation, and can be used to create separate but related records from the import spreadsheet.
-For more on Refineries, their definitions, types, and how to use them, see the Refineries page.
+For more on Refineries, their definitions, types, and how to use them, see the `Refineries <file:///Users/charlotteposever/Documents/ca_manual/providence/user/import/mappings/refineries.html#import-mappings-refineries>`_ page.

-If your data import requires related records, then you need to use refineries.
+If a data import requires related records, then refineries must be used.

-While you can get really complex with refinery parameters, at its most basic a refinery simply creates a record, or matches on an existing record, and creates a relationship between it and the record you are importing directly from the source data.
+While you can get really complex with refinery parameters, at its most basic, a refinery simply creates a record, or matches on an existing record, and creates a relationship between it and the record you are importing directly from the source data.

-In our example mapping, we are importing Images as ca_objects records.
-But using refineries, we are also creating and relating Entity records to those Object records.

-Our example uses an entitySplitter, but these same principles apply to the splitters for other tables: placeSplitter, collectionSplitter, and so on.

-The objectLotSplitter requires a few extra settings, all of which are cited in our example mapping.
+The **objectLotSplitter** requires a few extra settings, all of which are cited in our example mapping and detailed in `Mapping Object Lot Records in an Import Mapping Spreadsheet <file:///Users/charlotteposever/Documents/ca_manual/providence/user/import/mapping_object_lot_recs.html#import-mapping-object-lot-recs?>`_.

 Lastly, Splitters aren't the only type of Refinery - they're just the most common.
-For a complete list of refineries, go here.
+A complete list of Refineries and Splitters can be seen `here <file:///Users/charlotteposever/Documents/ca_manual/providence/user/import/mappings/refineries.html#import-mappings-refineries>`_.

 .. _import_parameters: